gitbls/ndm/README.md

 ### Configure ndm

 The examples in this document use subnet 192.168.42.0/24.
 Adjust this as appropriate for your network configuration.
-It also assumes that computer *mypi* is at 192.168.42.2 and is running *ntp* or *chrony* (time service) and a mail server as well as ndm/DNS/DHCP.
+It also assumes that computer *mypi* is at 192.168.42.2 and is running a time service (*ntp* or *chrony*), and a mail server as well as ndm/DNS/DHCP.

 **NOTE:** ndm does not require a mail server. ndm will default the mail server to your ndm/DNS/DHCP server.
 If you have a mail server, change it with `ndm config --mxfqdn mymailserver.mydomain.com`